-It’s also perfect for 2nd or 3rd day hair to cover up greasy hair.
+The best part is that it’s also perfect for 2nd or 3rd day hair to cover up greasy hair.
 You can apply some of these dry shampoo tips for this hairstyle (specifically number 5!).

 1. Separate your hair into 2 equal sections.

-The smaller the chunk, the more intricate the hairstyle will be!
+The smaller the chunk, the more intricate braid you’ll get!
 It will also take a bit longer.
-On the flip side, if you take bigger chunks you’ll be done faster but will look more braid like.
-I love the look of smaller sections but don’t always have the time for it!
+On the flip side, if you take bigger chunks you’ll be done faster but it will look more like traditional braids.

 3. Do the same thing on the other side!